 The pressure in the cylinder would start to fall.
 The reason for this is that as the temperature of the liquid falls, so does the volume that the liquid occupies.
-(If you want to get technical, it's due to the molecules not vibrating so rapidly as the temperature decreases and they effectively occupy a smaller volume.)
+The molecules do not vibrate so rapidly as the temperature decreases and they effectively occupy a smaller volume.

-This is exactly the situation that we have with the PHT system and to overcome the problem of changing pressure, we remove some mass of D_2O when the temperature rises and we add some mass of D_2O when the temperature falls.
+This is exactly the situation that we have with the PHT system and to overcome the problem of changing pressure, we remove some mass of $D_2O$ when the temperature rises and we add some mass of $D_2O$ when the temperature falls.
 This is done with the feed and bleed system.